bigsnake09/Neognosis-Workflow-Tools/README.md

 It's currently available for Windows and Linux.

 # Can I use these tools for non BallisticNG use?
 Yes!
-If you find these tools legitimately useful for your workflow in non BallisticNG artwork then please feel free to use them.
+If you find these tools useful for your workflow in non BallisticNG artwork then please feel free to use them.
 We ask for nothing in return, although a credit would be appreciated :)